 - Highlight flexibility and growth opportunities where they exist

-Network in the Right Places
+Network for the Right Person in the Right Places

 Great finance people don’t just hang out on job boards.
 They go to conferences, alumni events, industry summits, and CPA society meetings.
 If your internal team is too busy to show up in those rooms, consider bringing in a partner with a mental rolodex.
 Even a casual conversation can be the start of a great fit.